-Lisa Benson is a diversity, inclusion and anti-racism advocate and trainer.
+Lisa Benson is a diversity, equity, inclusion and anti-racism trainer.
 She’s fueled by personal experiences with workplace bias, genuine curiosities and a hunger for systemic change.

-Dedicated, talented, and self-motivated, Lisa is a professional speaker and Emmy award-winning journalist with more than 20 years of experience.
+Dedicated, talented, and self-motivated, Lisa is a professional speaker, author, and Emmy award-winning journalist with more than 20 years of television news experience.

 She uses her passion for truth and story-telling to educate others about the impact of racial ignorance, systemic racism, and unconscious biases.

-Lisa’s understanding of racial hierarchies and disparities was enriched by her study of Diversity and Inclusion at Cornell University.
+Lisa’s understanding of racial hierarchies and disparities was enriched by her study of Diversity and Inclusion at Cornell University, Northwestern University and the University of Cambridge.
 She also earned her bachelor's degree in Mass Media Arts from Clark Atlanta University in Atlanta, GA.

-Lisa recently triumphed in federal court over a national media company.
-She was wrongfully terminated for sharing an article on her personal Facebook page about “white tears" after accusing the media giant of racial discrimination.
+Lisa triumphed in federal court over a national media company after being wrongfully terminated for sharing an article on her personal Facebook page about “white tears."

-“White tears” is a phrase used to acknowledge the existence of white privilege in the racial dynamic that can exist between white women and women of color.
+“White tears” is a phrase used to acknowledge the existence of privilege in the racial dynamic that exists between white women and women of color.

 Her relentless drive propels her to educate others about the true costs of discrimination and exclusion.
-Lisa uses her expertise to educate teachers, business leaders, and industry professionals to create better work environments for all.
+Lisa uses her expertise to educate teachers, business leaders, and industry professionals to create more inclusive environments for all.

-When Lisa’s not working she enjoys reading, writing, traveling and hanging out with her husband and two young sons.
+When Lisa’s not working she enjoys reading, writing, traveling, and spending time with her husband and two young sons.